baierschmidtja/cluepad/README.md

-# CluePad
+# Cluepad
 Basic online notepad for the classic whodunnit game.
 Save paper and use your favorite device to keep track of your progress.

 ## build (requires elm)
-`elm make src/CluePad.elm --optimize --output=www/cluepad.js`
+`elm make src/Cluepad.elm --optimize --output=www/cluepad.js`

 ## run locally
 `elm reactor`